scania-digital-design-system/tegel/.github/CODE_STYLE.md

 ```

+## Slots

+Slots are used throughout many of our components.
+Some of these are named slots, and in that case they should follow
+the following convention: The slot should always be named to represent its position/use case.
+For example this could be
+'bottom', 'label' or 'end'.

 ## Events
 The tegel components emit custom events to allow the users to repond to changes/updates in the components.
 These are all named using the
 tds-prefix.
 This is done in order to not have conflicting events and to make it clear to the user the specified event is something that is emitted